Leadership Team Click on the names below to read each bio.

 Dr. Andersons researches, lectures and writes extensively in the areas of disease management, self management/behavior change, implementation science, and health services research.
 He has published articles in several top-tier peer-reviewed medical journals, including the Journal of General Internal Medicine, Archives of Internal Medicine, and Diabetes Spectrum.
 He is the 2010 recipient of the Society of General Internal Medicine’s Hamolsky Award for his research on disease management for diabetes in a community health center.

-Shanti is currently a resident of Haddam, CT.
+Nicholas is currently a resident of Southington, CT.

 A long standing advocate for public education, Adele served on the Stamford Board of Education for ten years, two years as its president; and also as president of the Connecticut Association of Boards Of Education.